ajam/kestrel/README.md

 A git server that mirrors repositories on a GitHub account at every commit and pushes that repository to a given S3 bucket if the commit message contains a specified trigger string.
 Tested on Ubuntu 12.04.

-The Prof. Blastoff server requires that you've already set up a webhook from your Github repositry to your machines IP address on the proper port (see below for default port info).
+The Professor Blastoff server requires that you've already set up a webhook from your Github repositry to your machines IP address on the proper port (see below for default port info).
 It's meant to be used in conjunction with the command-line tool [Professor Blastoff](https://github.com/mhkeller/professor-blastoff), which sets up a lot of that automatically for you.

 # Installation